Paliwal-96/Brain-Tumor-Detection-Using-CNN/README.md

 Test Accuracy = 0.9032257795333862

-The results of this study demonstrate that our proposed networks have an immeasurable generalization and high execution speed; therefore, they can be applied as effective decision-support agents for radiologists in medical diagnostics.
+The results of this study demonstrate that our proposed network have an immeasurable generalization and high execution speed; therefore, they can be applied as effective decision-support agents for radiologists in medical diagnostics.